riz254/Go-Ticketing-System/Backend/README.md

-# Go
+# ibambe

-Events Ticket booking system built with Go and Go fiber
+An Events Ticket booking system built with Go and Go fiber

 # Features